dburriss/dburriss.github.io/_drafts/2021-08-22-reliable-api-part1.md

 ![Final design](../img/posts/2021/2021-08-22-10-38-55.png)

-In this post we looked at some of the ways that different calls can fail, and looked at whether retrying was appropriate.
+In this post, we looked at some of the ways that different calls can fail, and looked at whether retrying was appropriate.
 Our developer friend learned some important lessons.
 The most important improvement was the improved telemetry and alerting to get insight into when the system is ending up in an inconsistent state.
 Unfortunately, these kinds of failures are a lot more prevalent in systems than most think.
 The actual problem is that visibility into systems is usually so poor (or no one is looking) that no one is aware of how often these types of errors actually occur.
 In a lot of cases, other parts of the business just absorb the inconsistency by having mitigating processes.

 The network is not reliable but simply retrying often has unintended consequences.
 In the next post, we will start to improve our design so that we can retry with more confidence by trying to make the endpoint idempotent.